NikodemGazda/Project-Portfolio/SRAM VLSI Design/README.md

 [Schematics and Layout](https://github.com/NikodemGazda/Projects/blob/main/SRAM%20VLSI%20Design/Schematics%20and%20Layouts.pdf)
 provides more schematics and layouts to support the project.

-Below are the schematics and layouts for which I was directly responsible in the project.
+Below are the schematics and layouts for which I was directly responsible.

 # Integration
 ## Layout